A second-order in time, BGN-based parametric finite element method for geometric flows of curves: Numerical results

 \subsection{Convergence tests}

-In this subsection, we test the temporal convergence of the second-order schemes \eqref{CSF:BGN2}, \eqref{AP-CSF:BGN2} and \eqref{SD:BGN2} for solving the three geometric flows: CSF, AP-CSF and SDF, respectively.
+In this subsection, we test the temporal convergence of the second-order schemes \eqref{CSF:BGN2}, \eqref{AP-CSF:BGN2} and \eqref{SD:BGN2} for solving the three geometric flows: CSF, AP-CSF and SDF, respectively, with two different mesh regularization techniques.
 As previously discussed in Section \ref{sec:Different error}, we quantify the numerical errors of the curves using the shape metrics, such as the manifold distance and Hausdorff distance.
 For the following simulations, we select four distinct types of initial shapes: